Budget 2007

 • The table below shows how the scheme will work for three wage levels, once it is fully implemented in 2011:

-The Orwell Award goes to release which says– “The employer tax credit makes it much easier for employers to provide matching contributions” – the employer has no choice anymore as to whether it will provide them – they will now be compulsory!!!
+The Orwell Award goes to the press release which says– “The employer tax credit makes it much easier for employers to provide matching contributions” – the employer has no choice anymore as to whether it will provide them – they will now be compulsory!!!

 As expected the company tax rate drops to 30%, which will costs around $500 million a year.
 Also a 15% tax credit for research and development which means those activities (which are narrowly defined) will be taxed at only 15%.